rogelfuentes/mongoDB/README.md

-# MongDB
+# MongoDB
-Developong a web to grab news articles and creating notes with MongoDB.
+Developong a web to grab news articles from a website and creating notes with MongoDB.